Sawangg/kronos/README.md

 ## Ideas and TODO

-- Benchmark strategy against a buy and hold strategy & indexes on the same period
+- Visualize your strategy using a dedicated frontend
 - Calculate taxes impact on your strategy performance
-- Visualize your strategy using a dedicated frontend
 - Support for derivatives (Futures, Options, Warrants, ...)
 - Support for Stop-Limit orders
 - Support multiple instruments in one simulation for complex strategies